Automatic.css introduced support for color-scheme (dark mode) in v2.7.

 Depending on the alternate scheme you’re trying to achieve, some colors and shades may need to be inverted, changed completely, or left alone.
 For this reason, ACSS doesn’t attempt to do anything by default (with the exception of the neutral palette).

 When you activate an alternate color, you’re essentially duplicating the default version of that color.
 You’re free to use the color picker to select a brand new color.
-Or, if you’re only wanting to invert the shades, you can choose the exact same color and then open the alternate shades panel.
+Or, if you’re only wanting to invert the shades, you can simply starting inverting the lightness value for each shade.

 In about six seconds, you can completely invert the shades.